Thursday, March 31, 2022

 (Night 9 of the 12 Days of Ed Wood)

 Not to brag, but those of us who were kids in the 70s had great imaginations.
 Forged in the banal eternity of backseats spent on long drives for hour after hour while dad chain-smoked, cursed the traffic and the radio blared static, our minds imagined whole movies we'd only heard about from start to finish.
 I remember taping a picture of Charlie's Angels to the back of dad's seat and pretending it was a built-in TV screen.
 Unless we had a super 8mm projector and a highlights reel bought from the camera store or the back pages of Famous Monters of Filmland, everything we saw onscreen was transitory, never to be rewound to 'check' if what we thought we saw was really there or not.
 If you missed it, you then had to take some other kid's word on what happened the next day until, maybe years later, it showed up again as a rerun (and the part you remember may well be edited for time and/or content so now way to prove what you saw wasn't there).
-From recess and lunch time synopses of the previous night's TV movies or shows, our minds filled in enough wild effects to make Lucas and Spielberg give up and go home.
+From recess and lunch time synopses of the previous night's TV movies or shows, our minds filled in enough wild effects to make Lucas and Spielberg quake in their shoes.
 For us, movies were just the finger pointing to the moon.
 Our imaginations followed the direction and filled space with an array of monsters.

-Not all bad movies are gems.
-Contrasting the totemistic ardor of auteurs like Cozzi, Wood, and Steckler, bores like Jerry Warren, "Vic Savage," Larry Buchanan, and W. Lee Wilder seem contemptuous of anyone who watches their films anywhere but on the late-late show for any reason other than to put themselves to sleep.
-Films like The Incredible Petrified World, The Creeping Terror, Face of the Screaming Werewolf and Mars Needs Women make perfect coma inducers when you can't sleep in some cheap motel and they show up at the 4 AM late late late show.
+Now, with CGI, we laugh at anything other than the finest finger, the most vividly rendered CGI moon.
+Our imaginations have shrunk from misuse, the way our brain's ability to produce dopamine shrinks when when addicted to opiates.
+That said, not all 'bad' movies (as in those that allow space for "our imaginations to amend them") are gems.
+Imperfect doesn't always mean endearing, Contrasting the totemistic ardor of beloved outsider auteurs like Cozzi, Wood, Ormond, and Steckler, are bottom line bores like Jerry Warren, Larry Buchanan, and W. Lee Wilder, fellas seem contemptuous of anyone who watches their films as anything but sleep aids or necking background.
+Films like The Incredible Petrified World, The Creeping Terror, Face of the Screaming Werewolf and Phantom from Space make perfect coma inducers when you can't sleep in some cheap motel and they show up at the 4 AM late late late show.
+(1) Otherwise, there's not much meat there.

 But!
-There is yet another, for sometimes the sublime is awakened almost despite the filmmakers' best efforts towards mediocrity.
+There is yet another category, where the sublime is awakened almost despite the filmmakers' best efforts towards mediocrity.
 Sometimes we get the nouvelle vague child's eye surrealism and the coma-inducing flatline.
-The perfect storm of un-storminess.
-Probably the best example is Coleman Francis' Beast of Yucca Flats.
+Probably the best--maybe only--example is Coleman Francis' Beast of Yucca Flats.
 One can never tell if he's trying to actually make a good film or not.
-I hope I never find out.

 "Touch a button.